pavelFaraday/pavelFaraday/README.md

 # Hi there 👋, I am Giorgi Epitashvili
 ## Fullstack Web Developer

 I have expert knowledge and experience in building complex, modern and responsive friendly websites.
-I work in [MC-ZERO.ONE](https://mc-zero.one/) as Full Stack Web Developer & develop fully fledged platforms.
-I really enjoy learning languages and frameworks like React and Next.js, as well as work in WordPress.
-You can get acquainted with the experience and additional projects gained in Web development through my GitHub profile & [Company Website](https://mc-zero.one/porfolio/) 🤲

 ### Skills & Experiences: